A Mom-to-be recently asked:

 – I found out I had a shortened cervix at 30 weeks which was closed.
 I had no idea.
 A couple of days later my cervix was 3 cm and 70% effaced.
 I spent 4 days in the hospital, 2 of which I received steroid injections and magnesium to stop labor.
 I’m now 32 weeks and playing the “waiting game”

 – I was put on bed rest at 23 weeks for this.
 I was given a progesterone shot weekly.
 The shots were discontinued at 34 weeks and I had the babies at 35 weeks, 6 days.

 – I had a shortened cervix early, at 20 weeks.
-I then went into preterm labor.
-I had two hospital stays to stop the preterm labor.
-Ended up on bedrest for 2 months and boys were born at 34 weeks.
+I then went into preterm labor and had two hospital stays to stop the preterm labor.
+Ended up on bed rest for 2 months and the boys were born at 34 weeks.
 It was a frustrating experience!

 – Went on bedrest for that at 27 weeks, had the 2 steroid shots and was allowed modified bedrest at 34 weeks (could walk around the house).
 Delivered my girls 4 days later.
 They were in the NICU for 3 days.
 Bedrest sucks but with two healthy active kids it was worth it.